four-codes-org/kubernetes-architecture-flow/cilium/Readme.md

 ## Cilium

+Cilium is open source software for transparently securing the network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.

 Initialize the control-plane node via kubeadm init and skip the installation of the kube-proxy add-on:

 |master server| port|